-Figure 7.3.2.2-1: Data analytics information request
+Figure 7.3.2.3-1: Data collection request

 0. The operator provisions OSF policy including SDPI rule sets.

-1. The OSF sends a message analytics info request message to the SADF identifying the SDPIs (e.g. SDPI in Nf1, NF2, NF3) it requires to be activated, storage criteria, and event generation reporting schemas.
+1. The OSF sends a data collection request message to the SADF identifying the SDPIs (e.g. SDPI in Nf1, NF2, NF3) it requires to be activated, storage criteria, and event generation reporting schemas.

-NOTE: This interface between the SADF and the OSF is not a 5G SBA interface and is outside the scope of 3GPP.
-However, a secure channel is setup between them.
+NOTE 1: This interface between the SADF and the OSF is not a 5G SBA interface and is outside the scope of 3GPP.
+However, a secure channel (e.g. TLS) is setup between them.

-2. SADF sends an analytics info request message to the SDCF.
-The message shall include the NF types that the OSF wanted analytics information from.
+2. SADF sends a data collection request message to the SDCF.
+The message shall include the NF types and NF IDs that the OSF wanted analytics information from.
 E.g. NF1, NF2 and NF3.

-SDCF receives a analytics info message from the SADF.
+2a.
+SDCF receives and processes the data collection request message sent from the SADF.

-Editor’s Note: If the SADF sends individual NF Instance IDs and or NF types that it wants analytics information from is FFS.
+NOTE 2: The ability for the SADF to send specific NF Instance IDs and/or NF types to the SDCF is dependent upon configuration of NF exposure via the NRF.
+This solution assumes that the SADF is responsible for the configuration of the SDPI instances via nNF based upon data collection rule configurations received from the SADF.

-3 SDCF sends a analytics info message to all relevant SDPIs in the identified NF types indicated by the SADF, derived from the SDPI rules set by the OSF.NOTE 1: Operator policy and or configuration identifies the type of interface to use.
+3. SDCF sends a data collection request message to all relevant SDPIs in the identified NF types indicated by the SADF, derived from the SDPI rules set by the OSF.

+This solution assumes a native capability for the SADF to translate instructions/rule sets provided via the OSF (via nOSF interface) and generate nNWDAF SBI messages (e.g. NnwdafAnalyticsInfo Request/Response).

+NOTE 3: Operator policy and or configuration identifies the type of interface to use.

-7.3.2.3 Data delivery
+7.3.2.4 Data delivery